javierbareapalma/ocp4-odf-installation/README.md

-## Installing ODF, argocd-gitops way
+## Installing ODF, gitops-argocd way

 I am using same ODF kustomize structure for this purpose.